Welcome to Beacon Lee & Ward who specialise in residential letting and property management

 Can the Landlord increase the rent?

-The Landlord and Tenant agree a fixed price for the duration of the Assured Shorthold tenancy agreement, thereafter it is up to the Landlord to review the market rent levels and give the Tenant one month notice of any rent increase in writing.
-The Tenant has the option to accept the increase or decline the increase and move, sometimes there may be a compromise agreed.
+The Landlord and Tenant agree a fixed price for the fixed period of the Assured Shorthold tenancy agreement, thereafter it is up to the Landlord to review the market rent levels and give the Tenant one months notice of any rent increase, in writing.

 After the usual 6 month initial contract period, the tenancy becomes periodic and most Landlords review rent at around 10 months, with a possible rent increase to be implemented each 12 months.

 After the initial 6 month period, the normal notice that you need to give to leave the property is one month, in writing.
-Should a Landlord require the property back for any reason, they have to give you two months notice in writing from the next rent due back.
+Should a Landlord require the property back for any reason, they have to give you two months notice in writing.

-You are asked to leave the property clean and tidy, and carry out professional carpet cleaning where pets allowed.
+You are asked to leave the property clean and tidy and carry out professional carpet cleaning, when required.

-You are asked to return keys (usually to the agent) and then the agent will go alone and check the property and meter readings a day or so after you have vacated.
-A decision on the deposit is then taken with the Landlord having final authority over returning your deposit back to you.
+You are asked to return keys (usually to the agent) and then the agent will go and check the property and meter readings a day or so after you have vacated.
+A decision on the deposit is then agreed between the Landlord and the Tenant or taken to the TDS arbitration service.